"School Safety at the

 Will meals be provided?

 Yes.
-Lunch will be provided daily for conference attendees and a Continental breakfast will be provided on the last day of the conference.
+Conference attendees will be provided with lunch daily and a Continental breakfast on the last day of the conference.

 Will hotel rooms be provided?